Skip to main content

 Overview

-The Dataiku Connector is used to connect the Dataiku Data Science Studio (DSS) with the Koverse Data Platform (KDP).
+The Dataiku Connector is used to connect the Dataiku Data Science Studio (DSS) with Koverse.

 Installation